- The Making of a Blank

 - Always searching for a new design concept, periodically new surfboard shapes are created by Rich on his computer using special surfboard designing software.

 - A blank is then attached to a table that has special vacuum cups to hold it in place.
-Using a grinding bit made of thousands of tiny carbide particles, a CNC machine makes an exact copy of Rich’s computer creation.
+Using a grinding bit made of thousands of tiny carbide particles, a CNC cheap software machine makes an exact copy of Rich’s computer creation.
 The finish computer shape is rough and has no rail shape on the bottom rail edge, leaving some ability to fine tune each board.
 However it does have the exact foil, outline, deck crown, channels, concave, tail “V” and any other design features that the original had.

 - Hand finishing one of these computer shapes takes a great deal of skill and about 45 minutes time.

 - The advantage of a computer prepared board is that it is next to impossible to hand shape identical surfboards.
 This technique is excellent for reproducing a model, keeping the consistency at a maximum.

 - We now have the ability of making specific changes to any existing shape or creating a shape from existing foils on our computer database.
 There is an additional charge for this option.